Code-Institute-Submissions/memorygame-5/README.md

 3. Copy the url in the dropdown box
 4. Using your IDE of choice open up your preferred terminal
 5. Choose your desired file location
-6. Copy and paste the following code into your terminal to clone Yellow Door Coffee
+6. Copy and paste the following code into your terminal to clone Flipcard

 git clone https://github.com/Jadeosull93/memorygame.git